Excitons and Optical Response in Excitonic Insulator Candidate TiSe$_2$

-The low-energy finite-momentum electron excitations close to $\mathbf{q}=\mathrm{M}$ are shown in Fig.\,\ref{fig1}(d) as obtained with BSE and RPA methods.
+The low-energy finite-momentum electron excitations close to $\mathbf{q}=\mathrm{M}$ are shown in Fig.\,\ref{fig1}(e) as obtained with PBE-BSE and PBE-RPA methods.
 Even though there are clear renormalizations of excitation spectra due to inclusion of electron-hole interactions (redshift of the absorption energy), there is no evidence of the well-defined excitonic mode.
-The same is true when the quasi-particle GW corrections are included, which accounts for a more accurate indirect gap between Ti-$d$ and Se-$p$ bands (see Fig.\,S3\,\cite{SM}).
+The same is true when the quasi-particle GW corrections are included or when the HSE hybrid functional is used, which accounts for a more accurate indirect gap between Ti-$d$ and Se-$p$ bands (see Fig.\,\ref{fig1}(f) and Fig.\,S2\,\cite{SM}).
 The EI mechanism in TiSe$_2$ assumes that Ti-$d$ electrons at the M point and Se-$p$ holes at $\Gamma$ are strongly bound and form excitons with finite momentum close to $\mathbf{q}=\mathrm{M}$.
 In the normal phase for $T\gtrsim T_{\rm CDW}$ this exciton should appear in excitation spectrum as a low-energy mode that softens with decreasing temperature.
 As mentioned, such mode was observed in the EELS measurements\,\cite{kogar17}, however, later it was argued that the soft mode is actually the CDW-related phonon mode\,\cite{lin22}.
 Recent model BSE calculations report the existence of this soft exciton close to the edge of the BZ\,\cite{pasquier18,tang2025}.
-However, here with a fully ab-initio BSE approach, we do not observe such temperature-dependent and well-defined exciton above $T_{\rm CDW}$ (see Fig.\,\ref{fig1}(d) and Fig.\,S4\,\cite{SM}), only a weak interband electron-hole continuum\,\cite{lian2019charge}.
+However, here with a fully ab-initio BSE approach, we do not observe such temperature-dependent and well-defined exciton above $T_{\rm CDW}$ (see Figs.\,\ref{fig1}(e) and \ref{fig1}(f) as well as Fig.\,S3 in SM\,\cite{SM}), only a weak interband electron-hole continuum\,\cite{lian2019charge}.
 Given these observations it is unlikely that the EI scenario is the main mechanism of CDW formation in TiSe$_2$.

 In Fig.\,\ref{fig2} we explore the optical response with excitonic effects below $T_{\rm CDW}$ when finite PLDs are present due to electron-phonon interaction.
 In these calculations we consider $2\times 2$ cell with distorted atoms along the eigenvectors of the CDW-related phonon mode and we relax the structure for each considered temperature (see SM for more details\,\cite{SM}).
 With PBE functional we get the CDW distorted structure until $T_{\rm CDW}^{\rm PBE}=1100$\,K, while with hybrid HSE functional we get $T_{\rm CDW}^{\rm HSE}=2000$\,K, which agrees well with the previous studies\,\cite{zhou2020anharmonicity,novko2022electron}.
 To obtain a more precise value for the transition temperature $T_{\rm CDW}$ one would need to account for the anharmonic effects\,\cite{zhou2020anharmonicity,chen2023}, which lowers the value to $\sim 400$\,K. Despite this discrepancy of $T_{\rm CDW}$, our results for the PLDs and electronic structure in the CDW phase, needed for accurate simulations of optical response, are in a very good agreement with the experimental observations, as shown below.